-Changing the ACL apportionment between the Gulf and FLEC Zone could affect the physical environment if the fishing effort changes from current levels.
-Gulf cobia are typically caught at the ocean surface with hook-and-line and spearfishing gear and, therefore, typically do not come in contact with bottom habitat.
+Changing the ACL apportionment between the Gulf and FLEC Zone could affect the physical environment if the fishing effort changes from current levels in a different area.
+Gulf cobia is typically caught at the ocean surface with hook-and-line and spearfishing gear and, therefore, the gear does not typically come in contact with bottom habitat.
 However, these gear types have the potential to snag and entangle bottom structures and cause tear-offs or abrasions (Barnette 2001).
 If gear is lost or improperly disposed of, it can entangle marine life.
 Entangled gear often becomes fouled with algal growth.
 If fouled gear becomes entangled on corals, the algae may eventually overgrow and kill the coral.
 Any increase in fishing effort may increase these impacts on the physical environment.

 Amendment 20B (GMFMC and SAFMC 2014) to the CMP FMP set the current ACL apportionment between the Gulf and FLEC Zone based on historic landings in MRIP-CHTS.
 Alternative 1 (No Action) is not a viable alternative, as the catch limits would still be in MRIP-CHTS, which do not represent the best scientific information available.
 Alternatives 2 - 4 would either retain the current apportionment or modify the apportionment between the Zones and monitor the ACLs in MRIP-FES, which is considered to be the best scientific information available.
 Alternative 2 would retain the current apportionment of the Gulf Group Cobia ACL as 64% to the Gulf Zone and 36% to the FLEC Zone.
 Alternatives 3 and 4 would shift come proportion of the stock ACL to the FLEC Zone.
 Preferred Alternative 3 would modify the apportionment as 63% to the Gulf Zone and 37% to the FLEC Zone.
-Lastly, Alternative 4 would modify the apportionment to be 59% to the Gulf Zone and 41% to the FLEC Zone.
+Alternative 4 would modify the apportionment to be 59% to the Gulf Zone and 41% to the FLEC Zone.

 Historically, commercial landings have been decreasing in both Zones (Figure 1.1.2).
 The trend differs in the recreational record as the Gulf Zone has seen a decrease in landings (Figure 1.1.3), while FLEC Zone recreational landings have remained stable with annual variability (Figure 1.1.4).
 The ACL apportionment in Action 2 is directly dependent upon the Gulf Group Cobia ACL in Action 1.
-Although the viable alternatives in Action 1 are assumed to reduce fishing effort, fishing for Gulf Group Cobia is typically secondary to the direct targeting of other CMP or reef fish species by both fishing sectors.
-Further, because Gulf Group Cobia are part of a multi-species CMP fishery, and because fishing effort for CMP species is not expected to change measurably in either the Gulf or FLEC Zone as a result of the viable alternatives in Action 2, the effects on the physical environment are not expected to be measurably different from the status quo.
+Although the viable alternatives in Action 1 are assumed to reduce fishing effort, a 1% shift in fishing effort would be reapportioned to the FLEC Zone under Preferred Alternative 3.
+However, since fishing for Gulf Group Cobia is typically secondary to the direct targeting of other CMP or reef fish species by both fishing sectors, and fishing effort for CMP species is not expected to change measurably in the FLEC Zone due to the minimal shift in apportionment, the effects on the physical environment are not expected to be measurably different than the status quo.